 Top Tip: Be sure to buy your ticket online to avoid long queues or sold-out tickets.
 You can find reputable tickets and tours here.

 Everyone has heard of the Spanish capital Madrid.
 Madrid is the third largest city in the European Union after London and Berlin and the largest city in southern Europe.
 If you are looking for a typical Spanish city, you should definitely stay in Madrid.

 Madrid is considered the geographical, political and cultural center of Spain such as one of the top cities to visit in Spain and should therefore not be missed on any tour of the country.
 Anyone looking for authentic Spanish tapas, good sangria, and the typical Spanish vibe will love Madrid.

 One famous attraction in Madrid – Palacio Real

-One of the most important sights in Madrid is the Royal Palace.
+One of the most important sights in the Spanish capital that you should visit, even if you just stay a weekend in Madrid is the Royal Palace.
 It is still used as a residence of the Royal Family.
 Until the 18th century there was a so-called Alcázar, a Spanish castle with Moorish influences, but after a fire a new castle was necessary.

 Probably the most famous part of the palace is the royal kitchen.
 However, the main staircase and the throne hall are also very impressive.